alexaatm/UnsupervisedSegmentor4Ultrasound/configs/sweep/README.md

 Create a sweep config, if you wish to experiment with multiple settings and their combinations (list them using commas).
-You can use any configs from the pipeline/configs folder and specify the values, using the following structure:
+You can use any configs from the configs folder and specify the values, using the following structure:

 ```
 name: defaults